lukaslehnert-ava/central-dataset/README.md

 # 5. Report Filters

 The report includes a variety of filters, including a filter for the district and a filter for the item category.
 The filters are located in the `Retail Analysis Sample PBIX.Report` folder.

-# 6. Report Parameters

-The report includes a variety of parameters, including a parameter for the district and a parameter for the item category.
-The parameters are located in the `Retail Analysis Sample PBIX.Report` folder.

-# 7. Report Slicers

-The report includes a variety of slicers, including a slicer for the district and a slicer for the item category.
-The slicers are located in the `Retail Analysis Sample PBIX.Report` folder.

-# 8. Report Measures

-The report includes a variety of measures, including a measure for the sales and a measure for the profit.
-The measures are located in the `Retail Analysis Sample PBIX.Report` folder.

-# 9. Report Calculations

-The report includes a variety of calculations, including a calculation for the sales and a calculation for the profit.
-The calculations are located in the `Retail Analysis Sample PBIX.Report` folder.